VictorRodriguez/compilers-lecture/labs/06/ast/README.md

 Create a C code that:

 * Do a top down parsing to check if a string is valid
+* Consider input of 1 digit (10 +2 is not valid) to make it more simple
 * Generate an abstract syntax tree and generate Syntax-Directed Translation
 * Produce the output: